 It is always the policyholder who gets stuck with the difference in a civil trial because the insurance company didn’t pay the fair amount (in this case $100.000) to settle.
 So the policyholder is now responsible for the remainder/excess.
 This happens a lot.

 The conflict is the excess judgment to the policyholder because the insurance company didn’t settle within the policy limits.
 The insurer has put profits ahead of the fact that not negotiating in good faith is unnecessarily risking their customer’s assets.
 Because it didn’t come up with the additional $25,000, it has caused the customer to pay all the punitive damages ($150,000).

-In their quest for profits over its duty to provide reasonable service to its policyholders (and victims), insurance companies show that the financial interests of its policyholders, or you the victim, take a back seat to their business.
+In their quest for profits over their duty to provide reasonable service to their policyholders (and victims), insurance companies show that the financial interests of its policyholders, or you the victim, take a back seat to their business.
 Because in this case, had it paid all of what the victim was asking, a trial would not have been necessary.

 Whether you or a family member was injured due to a car accident, commercial vehicle accident, or semi-truck accident, you may be entitled to full benefits and compensation.
 Know your rights and get the answers you deserve.
 The attorneys at Kalra Law Firm are dedicated to getting car accident victims the compensation they deserve.
 Call our office now to speak with one of our experienced car accident lawyers to represent you in your case.
 We offer a free initial consultation and will not charge unless we win your case.
 Call our New York City and Queens car accident lawyers today if you have any questions about a car accident you were involved in.
 Call us at (718) 897-2211 www.unionlawyer.com